 The autumn leaves recipe has a compound of intriguing flavors.
 It begins with pisco and Drambuie, then brings in a hint of Campari and lime.
-It's fascinating on its own and even better as a prelude to complex dishes like this Genoa-style stuffed pork loin.
+It's fascinating on its own and even better as a prelude to complex dishes such as a Genoa-style stuffed pork loin.

 If your guests don't see you mix up this cocktail, they'll wonder what you put into it because it is so unique.
 It is certainly an adventure in flavor and a fun one at that!

-Tarragon makes an appearance in a modern enhanced Manhattan.
+Tarragon makes an appearance in this modern enhanced Manhattan.
 It's one that can easily be served during as well as before dinner.

 The bourbon and blood features a smooth whiskey with sweet vermouth and a blood orange liqueur.
-The drink's darker profile makes a great pairing for a lighter pasta dish like this butternut squash ravioli.
+The drink's darker profile makes a great pairing for a lighter pasta dish such as butternut squash ravioli.
 The contrast between the drink and the food is engaging and sure to be the talk of your dinner party circuit.

 The dry profile of tonic water is ideal for any meal and it creates simple but effective aperitifs.
 While the gin and tonic is the best-known recipe to feature this soda, the autumn spiced tonic brings in a seasonal twist.